 Currently, if you haven’t noticed already, the global economy is shifting at an accelerated rate.
 For those of us interested in overall consumer habits in the customer service game, it begs the question: Will gender biases in customer service transform as well?

 Gender Differences in Customer Perception And Satisfaction

-Our reactions to service and our loyalty towards businesses and employees can vary based on our own biases towards and understanding of gender .
+Our reactions to service and our loyalty towards businesses and employees can vary based on our own biases towards and understanding of gender.
 Oftentimes, customers expect – and respond better to – service staff who are of the ‘expected’ gender in the business they are frequenting (like female flight attendants).
 Understandably, this makes customer satisfaction more complex than one would initially think.
-Perceptions of service standards and quality differ from customer to customer due to their varying expectations, all based on their unique attitudes, beliefs, and personalities.
-Essentially, this means that it’s often not even about the service, or the gender of the provider, but really the perception of the customer.
+Perceptions of service standards and quality differ from customer-to-customer due to their varying perceptions of your brand, all based on their unique attitudes, beliefs, and personalities.
+Essentially, this means that it’s often not even about the service or the gender of the provider, but really the perception of the customer.
 This is something that can be extremely difficult to control, let alone predict.

 Gender Differences in Approaches To Providing Customer Service

 Research has shown that male and female customer service employees react differently to work environments and job characteristics.
 Generally, women may experience higher levels of role ambiguity, and potentially more mental stress and emotional labour than men.
 However, women are generally more satisfied with their work, due to their gender-specific work expectations and understanding of their professional responsibilities.
 In light of this, it’s no wonder that male and female customer service employees differ in what they believe constitutes “good customer service”.

 So, how can contact center customer service representatives use gender differences and expectations to their advantage?
 Here are a few things to keep in mind when tailoring your content center strategies, each of which aligns with research in this important, albeit delicate, area.